FlorianStuettgen/digital-infrastructure-lab/docs/06-Monitoring-Telemetry.md

 # 06 – Monitoring & Telemetry

-Observability is core to EvoSec.
+Observability is core to SOC_Replay.
 Metrics and logs are collected at multiple layers to enable deep insight into activity and threats.

 ## Monitoring Layers